sthan3990/mind-mate/README.md

 # or
 pnpm dev
 ```
-> Note: Node V16 or greater is required to run the project.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## :triangular_flag_on_post: Getting Started

-Clone the repo onto your local device.

 ## :dart: Features

 ### Feature: Authentication
-Users can sign up for an account to access the app's features.
+- Users can sign up for an account to access the app's features.
-Users can log in to their account to access personal data and use the app.
+- Users can log in to their account to access personal data and use the app.
-Users can log out of the app to ensure their information is secure.
+- Users can log out of the app to ensure their information is secure.

 ### Feature: Account Management
-Users can change their username or email address to keep their information up to date.
+- Users can change their username or email address to keep their information up to date.
-Users can access an account tab to manage personal settings in one place.
+- Users can access an account tab to manage personal settings in one place.

 ### Feature: Guided Journal
-Users can view their past journal entries to reflect on previous thoughts and feelings.
+- Users can view their past journal entries to reflect on previous thoughts and feelings.
 (WIP)
-Users can start a new journal session by selecting the number of prompts to control the depth of their journaling experience.
+- Users can start a new journal session by selecting the number of prompts to control the depth of their journaling experience.
-Users can express current emotions using an emoji, allowing the AI to generate appropriate prompts for the journaling session.
+- Users can express current emotions using an emoji, allowing the AI to generate appropriate prompts for the journaling session.
-Users can interact with a chat interface for a guided journaling experience, responding to prompts.
+- Users can interact with a chat interface for a guided journaling experience, responding to prompts.
-Users can view a motivational message after completing a journaling session, ending the experience on a positive note.
+- Users can view a motivational message after completing a journaling session, ending the experience on a positive note.

 ### Feature: CBT Chatbot
-Users can have a conversation with a CBT (Cognitive Behavioral Therapy) chatbot to work through thoughts and feelings without predefined prompts.
+- Users can have a conversation with a CBT (Cognitive Behavioral Therapy) chatbot to work through thoughts and feelings without predefined prompts.
-Users can view a motivational message after their chat session to maintain a positive mindset.
+- Users can view a motivational message after their chat session to maintain a positive mindset.

 ### Feature: Progress Report
-Users can view a report of their average journaling activity to understand usage patterns and engagement with the journaling process.
+- Users can view a report of their average journaling activity to understand usage patterns and engagement with the journaling process.
-Users can view a calendar report showing the frequency of their conversations to track consistency and dedication to mental wellness practices.
+- Users can view a calendar report showing the frequency of their conversations to track consistency and dedication to mental wellness practices.
-Users can see a graphical report of their interactions over time to visualize engagement level and progress.
+- Users can see a graphical report of their interactions over time to visualize engagement level and progress.

 ## App Feature Screenshots